Spine Case Conference

-This symposium is intended for neurosurgeons, physiatrists, neuroradiologists, advanced practice clinicians and other sub-specialists in the treatment of spinal diseases in Washington, Oregon, Idaho, Montana, California and Alaska.
+This symposium is intended for neurosurgeons, orthopaedic surgeons, physiatrists, neuroradiologists, advanced practice clinicians and other sub-specialists who treat spinal diseases in Washington, Oregon, Idaho, Montana, California and Alaska.

 By attending this course, the participant will provide better patient care through an increased ability to: